clayoster/sysadmin-cheatsheet/README.md

 After running through this process, I was able to drop the repo size from 700MB to 5MB.

 **NOTE:** This process can also be used to delete files containing sensitive information from repositories, but it *MAY* not completely remove it.

+# Add note about downloading git-filter-repo from Github and running with python3 instead of depending upon a repo package

 # SaltStack